History of Spain (1700–1808): Italian experience, ascension to the Spanish throne

 Ferdinand's successor was Charles III, son of Philip V by his second wife, Elizabeth Farnese.
 Charles was the half-brother of Ferdinand VI, and not initially expected to ascend the throne of Spain.
 Since Ferdinand had no children, it was clear that Charles would ascend to the throne.
 In his half-brother's last years of ill physical and mental health and erratic behavior, Charles kept up to the minute on happenings in Spain.
 He learned of the "spreading administrative paralysis, breakdown of responsibility, and delays in making key decisions" and was worried that France and Spain in the event might attempt to carve up the Spanish Empire.
 At age 16, Charles had been named Duke of Parma at his mother's demand.
 His experience there gave him a place to experiment with the practice of enlightened despotism.
-He exhibited a martial spirit early on, acquiring Naples and Sicily by force of arms and becoming "King of the Two Sicilies," though his tastes were generally more peaceful.
+He exhibited a martial spirit early on, acquiring Naples and Sicily by force of arms and becoming their king, though his tastes were generally more peaceful.
 Upon arriving in Spain, he did not share Carvajal's taste for an alliance with Britain.

 He had been introduced to reform by his mentor in Sicily, Bernardo Tanucci.
-Although Tanucci remained behind in the Two Sicilies to advise Charles's son, King Ferdinand I of the Two Sicilies, as the two thrones could not be united by consequence of treaty, Charles carried with him a cadre of Italian reformers who saw potential in the Spanish bureaucracy for modernization.
+Although Tanucci remained behind in Naples to advise Charles's son, King Ferdinand IV, as the two thrones could not be united by consequence of the Treaty of Vienna, Charles carried with him a cadre of Italian reformers who saw potential in the Spanish bureaucracy for modernization.
 The architect of the first phase of Charles III's reforms was one such Italian, Leopoldo de Gregorio - a man of humble origins whose ability as a military supplier for the Neapolitan army impressed the king and raised him to royal prominence.
 Created "Marquis of Esquilache" in 1755, Gregorio was one of Spain's leading statesman from the arrival of Charles III to the Marquis's death in 1785.

 Seven Years' War

 Although the Seven Years' War had broken out in 1756, Spain had managed to remain strictly neutral under the ministry of Ricardo Wall, who continued to lead Spain's government in the early years of Charles III.
 Charles, however, bore a grudge against the English and as the war became increasingly desperate for France, he went against his chief minister's wishes and intervened on France's behalf in 1762.
 Spain fared poorly in the war, and the British captured Havana and Manila within a year.
-Florida was ceded to the British and Spain recognized British control over Menorca and Gibraltar in 1763, although the vast territory of Louisiana was given to Spain to compensate her for her losses.
+Spanish Florida was ceded to the British and Spain recognized British control over Menorca and Gibraltar in 1763, although the vast territory of Louisiana was given to Spain to compensate her for her losses.
 After the Treaty of Paris (1763), however, Spain could focus on internal development.